When an investor says “email it,” they are not asking for your life story.

 Do I need TAM?

-Keep TAM light; focus on bottom-up SOM and buyer math.
+Keep TAM light.
+Focus on bottom-up SOM and buyer math.

 Can I send video?